Dust from Sahara desert sweeps over Europe, turning the sky a rusty brown

 Periodic outbreaks of Saharan dust aren’t terribly unusual, but it’s rare for such episodes to be so widespread or intense.
 In addition to the dusky skies, sand may accompany rainfall in some locales, making for a shower of gritty mud.

-By early Thursday, there’s a chance a filament of dust could snake its wall all the way to the Arctic.
+By early Thursday, there’s a chance that a filament of dust could snake its wall all the way to the Arctic.

 The dust in question has origins across central Africa, between Mali, Chad, Algeria and Sudan.
 Farther to the south, the dry desert of Africa transitions into a band of lush verdure.
 Part of it is even classified as rainforest.
-It falls squarely beneath the Intertropical Convergence Zone, or ITCZ — a belt of converging winds that meanders about the equator and dumps heavy rainfall year round.
+It falls squarely beneath the Intertropical Convergence Zone, or ITCZ — a belt of converging winds that meanders about the equator and dumps heavy rainfall year-round.

 Carving the snow fantastic: A huge dust storm swirling over Europe from the Sahara is turning mountains ochre-brown, skies orange and tickling throats from Spain to France and beyond.— AP Europe (@AP_Europe) March 16, 2022